NiranjanBadgujar/phpmysqlworkshopiitbniranjan/README.md

 # php mysql workshop iitbniranjan
 workshop assignments.
-Created A student management system where students can view their 3 subject marks percentage and overall result. students will also get Congratulations message above 60%. marksheet will be emailed in given email address.
+Created A student management system where students can view their 3 subject marks percentage and overall result.
+Students will also get Congratulations message above 60%.
+Marksheet will be emailed in given email address.